LONDON – 19 JULY 2023: A revolutionary breast cancer risk stratification technology could save the NHS £287 million if adopted, a new study has found.

 Around 50,000 people are diagnosed with breast cancer in the UK each year, with around 11,500 resulting in death.
 Impacts of delays in diagnosis will result in an estimated 5000 excess deaths from breast cancer for the period 2020-2030.

-The technology has been successfully validated in prominent cancer centres of excellence and has demonstrated gold-standard equivalency to NICE-approved traditional tumour profiling tests.
-The research has also been recognised in the industry with a string of prestigious awards.
+The technology has been successfully validated in prominent cancer centres of excellence and the research has been recognised in the industry with a string of prestigious awards.
 These include the Imperial College Outstanding Research Award, a Royal Society Innovation Award and the Cancer Research UK Pioneer Award.

 NOTES FOR EDITORS:

-Digistain is a cancer diagnostics company that has developed an MHRA-cleared technology that transforms the prediction of breast cancer recurrence risk from a slow expensive manual wet-lab process to a rapid affordable AI-enabled solution.
+ABOUT DIGISTAIN: Digistain is a cancer prognostic decision-support company that has developed an MHRA-cleared technology that transforms breast cancer recurrence risk stratification from a slow, expensive process to a rapid, affordable AI-enabled solution.
 The technology enables physicians to reduce informed actionable treatment decision times from months and weeks to days and hours – all at a dramatically lower cost.
 The technology is based on over 15 years of research and development pioneered by respected cancer scientists from the NHS, Cancer Research UK and Imperial College together with input from over 1500 oncologists.